apatriz/apatriz.github.io/content/articles/first_post.md

 Summary: So exciting.

 Finally made it.
-After the exhaustion of learning new git skills and configuring Pelican and making everything just *work*-- I think i've done it.
-So welcome to my first post...<b>finally</b>.
+After the exhaustion of learning new git skills and configuring Pelican and trying to make everything just *work*-- I think i've done it!
+Welcome and thanks for stopping by.